If you develop PHP with VSCode, use the most powerful IntelliSense tool, intelephense

 Write as many type hints as you can

-The more type hinting you write, the better the intelephense checks will work, so it's a good idea to write as many as you can.
+The more type hinting you write, the better the intelephense checks will work, so you should definitely write as much as you can.

-Starting with PHP7, you can write type hinting for return values, so let's write that as well.
+Since PHP7 allows you to write type hinting for return values, let's include that as well.

 /** * Without type hinting */ function square($number) { if (is_array($number)) { $sum = 0; foreach ($number as $n) { $sum+= $n; } return $sum; } return null; }